Under the one-shot rule, you should get your application right first time, and we should simply reject defective applications.

 Reasons for rejection

 The Keeper is keen to identify defective applications prior to these being entered in the application record, and will therefore carry out initial checks.
 The Keeper can, however, reject an application at any stage in the registration process, should a defect be identified.
-In terms of the Registers of Scotland (Fees) Order 2014, there is a flat rejection fee of £30, regardless of what stage of the registration process the application is rejected.

 Based on the general application and registration conditions, the main reasons for rejection are highlighted below.
 In order to avoid rejection, an application for registration must comply with the following: